alfredjynx/GUI-CM/README.md

 # CM API

-## How to Set Up and Run the Backend API
+## How to Set Up, Run the Backend API and Run the Interface

 ### Requirements